High Street London

 Using existing and original research, the High Street London project furthers understanding and insight into the functioning of high streets, identifying the current and future role of high streets from a very local to a city-wide scale, thereby identifying the role of high streets in supporting London’s sustainable growth and development.

 Research, analysis and conclusions were compiled into an extensive report in collaboration with UCL Bartlett / CASA.
 Six case-study high streets were then selected for more detailed spatial, land-use and economic analysis, as well as on-the-ground observation that included a field survey of high street users in each of these six locations.
-The outcomes of the research were then directed into a small, self-contained, site-specific pilot study carried out by Gort Scott, proposing a series of interventions and funding mechanisms for the Roman Road in Redbridge.

 - Project type